Dear designers, before you submit your pre-made book covers to The Book Cover Designer, please take the time to carefully read this guide.

 6. How does the review process work?

 We usually publish new covers every 5 days.
-This means that your newly submitted book covers will usually get reviewed in 3-4 days.
+This means that your newly submitted book covers will usually get reviewed within 5 days.
 You will not get notified for approved or rejected covers.
 If they’re approved, they will appear in your personal store and in TBCD’s mass catalog.
 If they’re not approved, they will have a Pending status.

 7. Why are your pending covers not getting approved?